Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 Solution:

-1. Model Tiering: Route tasks to appropriate model based on complexity
+1. Model Tiering: Route tasks to the appropriate model based on complexity

 Haiku: <$0.25 per 1M input tokens